Jim Cope

 James Francis Cope CMG (26 November 1907 – 3 February 1999) was an Australian politician.
 He was a member of the Australian Labor Party (ALP) and served in the House of Representatives from 1955 to 1975.
-He was Speaker of the House of Representatives from 1973 to 1975, resigning abruptly in dramatic circumstances when he came into conflict with Prime Minister Gough Whitlam.
+He was Speaker of the House of Representatives from 1973 to 1975, resigning abruptly in dramatic circumstances, when he was in the Chair presiding over question time, when he came into conflict with Prime Minister Gough Whitlam.

 Early life

 Cope was born 26 November 1907 in Surry Hills, New South Wales.
 He was the youngest of five sons born to Martha (née Ellem) and George Eugene Cope.
 His father worked as a compositor and was a "strong supporter of the Australian Labor Party".

 Cope attended Crown Street Public School and Bourke Street Public School.
 He left school after two years of secondary education and began working as a messenger boy.
 He later worked as a machinist at the Randwick Tramway Workshops, but was retrenched during the Great Depression and relied on the dole for three years.
 He also worked part-time as a cricket umpire and billiard marker.
 During World War II, Cope worked for Amalgamated Wireless Valve making glass tubes for use in radar.
 After the war's end, he manufactured glass for laboratories.
 He served as federal treasurer of the Australian Glass Workers' Union from 1952 to 1955.